EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ## Multi-provider
 A multi-provider environment differs from conventional single-provider environments by the number of vendors.
 There are more than more providers providing node resources to the cluster.

-With EdgeNet, tt is possible to easily contribute a node to the cluster.
+With EdgeNet, it is possible to easily contribute a node to the cluster.

 ### Node Contribution
-EdgeNet is designed in such a way that it allows multiple providers to contribute their own nodes in a single cluster.
-This information is held in cluster by node contribution objects.
+EdgeNet is designed in such a way that it allows multiple providers to contribute their nodes in a single cluster.
+This information is held in the cluster by node contribution objects.

 When a new node is added to the cluster which is done by a bootstrap script, it is necessary to configure connection settings.
 Node Contribution objects are used for setting up the ssh communication channel.

 ### VPN Peer
 EdgeNet nodes are distributed around the world.
 To connect these nodes in the same network a VPN connection is used.
-Additionally, VPN is used for overcoming the limitations od NAT.
+Additionally, VPN is used for overcoming the limitations of NAT.

 ---

 ## Location-based node selection
 Edge computing requires low latency.
-This is why physical location of the nodes that are running the programs are extreemly important.
-EdgeNet provides this meachanism by allowing location based deployment.
+This is why the physical location of the nodes that are running the programs is extremely important.
+EdgeNet provides this mechanism by allowing location-based deployment.

 ### Selective Deployment
 Selective deployment as the name suggests allows deployments to be run in nodes where the geographic information is specified.